 I then set Scotus view within an evolutionary view of the world.

 Anselm’s “Cur Deus Homo?”

-When it comes to considering the writings of Bonaventure and Duns Scotus on the matter we need to view them in response to the Anselm of Canterbury, whose theory of “satisfaction” came to dominate Catholic church theology.
+Anselm rejected such views as ransom paid to the evil powers and insisted the Christ paying a price of our salvation to the Father and that become a dominant them of Latin Western theology.
+So when it comes to considering the writings of Bonaventure and Duns Scotus on the matter we need to view them in response to Anselm.
 His influence led to other variations of what was needed for our Atonement so that we could be reconciled to God.
 Later expressions of Atonement brought through Christ’s death were to incorporate themes of satisfaction of the Law or God’s Justice and Jesus as a substitute in our place to turn aside God’s wrath.

-There are of course two big problems with Anselm’s explanation of the Jesus’ death
+There are of course three big problems with Anselm’s explanation of the Jesus’ death

-There are similar defects in other explanations of the death of Christ as a Satisfaction of the Law or Justice or “Penal Substitution”.
-So I turn to the two Franciscan masters to see if they have any advanced or better view and if their accounts of the death of Christ can provide a better basis of faith in the meaning of the death of Jesus.
+In the light of this I turn to the two Franciscan masters to see if they have any advanced or better view and if their accounts of the death of Christ can provide a better basis of faith in the meaning of the death of Jesus.

 Bonaventure – The Fitting action of God in Christ